matthewsullivan1/apihook/README.md

 # Windows NT API Hooking

-This project demonstrates API hooking by modifying the function prologues of key NT API calls (`NtAllocateVirtualMemory` and `NtProtectVirtualMemory`).
-It includes a DLL injector, a hooking DLL, and a detection mechanism to (not yet) bypass hooks.
+This project demonstrates API hooking by modifying the function prologues of key NT API calls (`NtAllocateVirtualMemory`, `NtProtectVirtualMemory`, `NtCreateThreadEx`, `NtWaitForSingleObject`, `NtClose`, and `NtFreeVirtualMemory`).
+It includes a DLL injector, the source for a DLL to install the hooks, and a detection mechanism to (not yet) bypass hooks

 ## Project Structure

 ## Build Scripts

-- **`build_dll`**: Script used by the Makefile to compile the DLL using the cl
+- **`build_dll`**: Script used by the Makefile to compile the DLL and injector

 ## Debugging